blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 12. Fangs

 ### Beast Folk
-Beast folk were created from awakened beasts and closely resemble them to this day.
+Beast folk were transformed from awakened beasts by Raos and closely resemble them to this day.

 Roll a beast type using a D6 for the ones place and a D6 for the tens place.
 | D66 | Beast    | D66 | Beast    |